 5. Profit split method

-When group companies apply the PSM, the (operational) profit gained from the transaction is shared between the group companies involved.
-For a correct application of the PSM, the (operational) profit will have to be divided in a way that third parties would also have agreed in a similar situation.
+When group companies apply the Profit Split Method (PSM), the operational profit from the transaction is allocated among the involved entities.
+For a proper application of the PSM, the profit must be divided in a manner that independent third parties would agree upon in a similar context.

-We sometimes see clients actually applying this method.
-While it may feel fair to share risks and therefore profits and losses with each other, from a transfer pricing perspective this is often not correct.
-The PSM is only the most appropriate method in a limited number of cases.
-In addition, using the PSM is often not desirable either.
-While the method appears to be operationally simple to apply.
-In contrast, substantiating the arm’s length nature of the allocation key used is very difficult, as it can only be objectified and can never be determined objectively.
-As a result, the allocation key used will almost always lead to discussions with tax authorities.
-It is therefore always important in these -and other- cases to have an advisor look at the chosen transfer pricing method.
+We occasionally observe clients utilizing this method.
+Although it may seem equitable to share risks, and consequently profits and losses, among group companies, this approach is often incorrect from a transfer pricing perspective.
+The PSM is only the most appropriate method in a limited number of scenarios.
+Additionally, employing the PSM is frequently undesirable.
+While the method may appear operationally straightforward, substantiating the arm’s length nature of the allocation key used is highly challenging.
+The allocation key can be approximated but never determined with complete objectivity, leading to potential disputes with tax authorities.
+Therefore, it is crucial in these—and other—instances to consult an advisor to review the chosen transfer pricing method.

-You are free to choose your own transfer pricing method, provided it leads to an arm’s length outcome for the specific transaction.
-If the Inland Revenue finds that the chosen transfer pricing method does not lead to an arm’s length outcome, the Inland Revenue will impose a transfer pricing correction.
+You have the freedom to choose your transfer pricing method, provided it leads to an arm’s length outcome for the specific transaction.
+However, if the tax authorities determine that the chosen method does not produce an arm’s length result, they will impose a transfer pricing adjustment.

-A transfer pricing adjustment does not only affect your taxable profit.
-By taking into account a (fictitious) transaction, it must also show how the profit correction has been processed in the accounts.
-This could be, for example, through a current account position or the distribution of a (disguised) dividend.
-These (notional) transactions can then again affect your profit or taxation.
-For example, a current account position through the inclusion of an arm’s length interest rate may affect your profit and a (disguised) dividend may result in having to pay dividend tax.
+A transfer pricing adjustment impacts not only your taxable profit but also requires reflecting the adjustment in your accounts.
+This can involve recording a fictitious transaction, such as through a current account position or a (disguised) dividend distribution.
+These notional transactions can further affect your profit or taxation.
+For instance, a current account position with an arm’s length interest rate can influence your profit, while a disguised dividend may result in a dividend tax liability.

 Do you need help choosing the most appropriate transfer pricing method for your situation?
-Please feel free to contact our transfer pricing specialists.
+Please feel free to contact our transfer pricing specialists by filling out the form below.

 Crowe Peak